-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Both the 1300D and the SL have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the 1300D was followed by the Canon 2000D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1300D and the Leica SL?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1300D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.